iamarbabkhan/kubernetes-notes/README.md

 Service account - Role - Role Binding

 ### Operator
-its bundling, packagong and managing kubernetes controller.
+its bundling, packaging and managing kubernetes controller.

 ### Custom Resources (CR):
 Its a instance of crd